Editor, AD, Additional Editor

 I’ve done a few different things since the intensive.
 I worked with some incredible people at Gardens of Distinction, caring for plants in public and private gardens across the West Village.
 I've also been lucky enough to work at a boat yard, as a barista, and in a couple awesome bike shops, all with some pretty fantastic humans.

-I also had the opportunity to work on pre-production and production for a couple of shoots with Lawyer.com and Lindsay Lohan.
+I had the opportunity to work on pre-production and production for a couple of shoots with Lawyer.com and Lindsay Lohan.
 I recorded sound in studio shoots, shot a lot of behind-the-scenes footage, and did anything I could find that needed doing.
 I helped capture a couple of excursions outside the studio during our two trips to Dubai, when the team decided to go skydiving and dune buggying with Lindsay and Lawyer.com’s CEO.

 These days, I'm looking to help craft stories that change minds and advance positive social change.
 I'm on the lefthand side of our Overton Window, and I believe in rational, Enlightenment-style policy and political discourse.

 "The Elizabeth C. Evans Prize is named in honor of a former member of the Connecticut College classics department.
 It is awarded each year to a student who, in the opinion of the classics department faculty, has done exceptional work in classics."